 Working with the CCPC, Biohabitats is leading a design team to develop a retrofit solution guided primarily by models found in nature.
 This approach involves the use of “Biomimicry Thinking,” a design process that begins with scoping: identifying the desired function, defining the context within which the design must fit, and integrating “Life’s Principles,” deep patterns found among thriving species.
 A discovery phase follows, in which biological models for achieving the desired function are identified.
 This leads to creative concept and design development, and, ultimately, evaluation.

 Biohabitats began by conducting a workshop to introduce the biomimetic design process to all team members and to an advisory panel made up of local experts in shipping, biology, and the Cuyahoga River itself.
 Following the workshop, the team began the scoping phase by identifying species of transient fish at risk and studying their migration needs and challenges in the channel.
 Simultaneously, analyses of shipping traffic (including temporal distribution) and river conditions were performed.

-The design team, which includes biomimicry experts Karen Allen and Barry Patterson, Ocean & Coastal Consultants, Ecocean and fisheries biologist Dr. Jeffrey Miner, will begin the creative phase with a concept design charrette that will include the advisory panel.
-Biohabitats will not only lead the design, but also the permitting, fabrication, and in-situ testing of the prototype.
+The design team, which included biomimicry experts Karen Allen and Barry Patterson, Ocean & Coastal Consultants, Ecocean, and fisheries biologist Dr. Jeffrey Miner, began the creative phase with a concept design charrette with the advisory panel.
+Biohabitats led the design, permitting, fabrication, and in-situ testing of the prototype.